open-resources/physics_bank/content/public/018.Electrostatics/Electric Field/Colinear point charges/Colinear point charges.md

   pl-customizations:
     weight: 1
     blank: true
+myst:
   substitutions:
     params:
       vars:
         title: Colinear point charges
       part1:
         ans1:
           value: The charges have opposite signs
         ans2:
           value: The charges have the same sign.
         ans3:
           value: The absolute value of the two charges are the same.
 ---
 # {{ params.vars.title }}